FAQs

 Yes, you can chose to restrict public access to the material you contribute for a period of years.
 Please contact us at library.covidarchive@umontana.edu to discuss options.

-At this time the Missoula County COVID-19 Documentation Project is not accepting anonymous submissions.
+At this time the COVID-19 Community Archive Project is not accepting anonymous submissions.
 However you can restrict public access to the material you contribute for a period of years, and you can ask that your name not be made available to others.
-Please contact us at library.covidarchive@umontana.edu to discuss your options.
+Please contact us at library.covidarchive@umontana.edu to discuss options.

 Yes, you can submit material that is personal or confidential and needs to remain restricted for a period of years.
 Please contact us so that we can be sure we fully understand and can honor your expectations, and also to ensure that we have those expectations appropriately documented.
 Please know that we may be required to provide access to restricted contributions if we are presented with a subpoena by law enforcement.